Skip to content

 Incident Investigator

-Reacts to the PagerDuty alert in-thread, then classifies urgency, scope, and the affected service.
+Reacts to a Slack tag, PagerDuty alert, or Datadog alert, then classifies urgency, scope, and the affected service.

 Investigate